 America's Best Funeral Homes has selected local family owned funeral homes whose owners and staff acknowledge & understand that matters most to those who are dealing with a death is guidance and understanding.
 ABFH has selected funeral homes across America whose promise to their community is radically different from the others.
 They pledge to adhere to the ABFH Code of Ethics to uphold the highest level of ethical business standards.
 ABFH selected funeral homes believe that they have a unique responsibility to honor the dignity of the deceased, to aid and counsel the family in time of grief, and to encourage remembrance with each family within its own traditions, culture and financial means.

-ABFH has adopted the Code of Ethics to establish the highest principles and standards.
+America's Best Funeral Homes has adopted the ABFH Code of Ethics to establish the highest principles and standards.
 These Principles are general statements expressing the ethical and professional ideals that ABFH selected funeral homes are expected to display in their professional activities.
 As such, the Principles are aspirational in character and provide a source of guidance for ABFH selected funeral homes.
-The Principles form the basis of ABFH’s Rules of Conduct, Practice & Standards and these documents together reflect ABFH recognition of ABFH selected funeral home’s responsibilities to the public, clients, colleagues and employees.

 Principle 1 – Integrity: Provide professional services with integrity.
 Integrity demands honesty and candor which must not be subordinated to personal gain or advantage.
 ABFH selected funeral homes are placed in positions of trust by clients, and the ultimate source of that trust is the ABFH selected funeral home’s business integrity.
 Allowance can be made for innocent error and legitimate differences of opinion, but integrity cannot co-exist with deceit or subordination of one’s principles.